 Here’s how Apple actually communicates. “[Points to Why] Everything we do, we believe in challenging the status quo.
 We believe in thinking differently.
 [How] The way we challenge the status quo is by making our products beautifully designed, simple to use and user friendly.
 [What] We just happen to make great computers.
 Want to buy one?”
 Totally different right?
 You’re ready to buy a computer from me.
 All I did was reverse the order of information.
 What it proves to us is that people don’t buy what you do; people buy why you do it.

 And what about Martin Luther King?

 In the summer of 1963, 250,000 people showed up on the mall in Washington to hear [him] speak.
 They sent out no invitations, and there was no website to check the date.
 How do you do that?
 Well… He didn’t go around telling people what needed to change in America.
 He went around and told people what he believed.
 “I believe.
 I believe.
 I believe,” he told people.
 And people who believed what he believed took his cause, and they made it their own, and they told people.
 And some of those people created structures to get the word out to even more people.
-And low and behold, 250,000 people showed up on the right day, at the right time, to hear him speak.
+And lo and behold, 250,000 people showed up on the right day, at the right time, to hear him speak.

 How many of them showed up for him?
 Zero.
 They showed up for themselves… And, by the way, he gave the “I have a dream” speech, not the “I have a plan” speech.

 Dr. King was appealing to intrinsic values.
 He was appealing for self-transcendence and justice under a higher authority.
 What are our intrinsic values today?
 What do we believe?
 How can we mobilise people like Martin Luther King still mobilises people?
-What did 10:10 do right in 2010, and why did it stall in 2011?
+What did 10:10 (now called Possible) do right in 2010, and why did it stall in 2011?
 What is the Occupy Together movement doing right?
 I would be happy to visit the camp outside St Paul’s, but what would make me want to stay there overnight or longer?

 How can we make intrinsic values go viral?